FluvialSeds/isotopylog/docs/quick_guide.rst

 Quick Guide
 ===========
-The following examples should form a quick reference walkthough of downloading the package, getting experimental data into the right form for importing, running the inverse models to generate activation energies, importing published kinetic values and updating them using new experimental data, and generating predicted clumped isotope evolution for a given time-temperature history.
+The following should form a quick reference walkthough of downloading the package, getting experimental data into the right form for importing, running the inverse models to generate activation energies, importing published kinetic values and updating them using new experimental data, and generating predicted clumped isotope evolution for a given time-temperature history.

 For detailed information on class attributes, methods, and parameters, consult the `Package Reference Documentation` or use the ``help()`` command from within Python.